 8. Locust plauges put women and girls particularly at risk.

 Girls around the world face lifelong gender descrimination and inequalities which are often exacerbated during times of crisis.
 This can pose grave risks for girls’ survival, learning and protection.

 Women and girls in the Horn of Africa can face multiple protection concerns, such as their safety in new resettlement sites, fear of exploitation, increased social tensions and violence stemming from changes in gender roles due to the loss or injury of male family members.

 Young girls are often tasked with walking long distances to search for water, putting them at risk of harassment, kidnapping and sexual violence.

-- The swarms are expected to continue to reproduce and spread through the end of 2020.
+9. The locust swarms are expected to continue to reproduce and spread through the end of 2020.

 The resurgence of swarms of desert locusts coupled with the impact of COVID-19 could lead to devastating circumstances.
 Government locust control operations, including training staff and spraying pesticides, are facing challenges due restrictions related to the pandemic.

 “To say this is unprecedented is an understatement,” said Yvonne Arunga, Save the Children’s Regional Operations Director for East and Southern Africa.
 “We need resources.
 We need people.
 And we need global support.
 Even though the world is reeling, we cannot forget the most vulnerable amongst us.”